hebronm/copilot-ui/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) by running `npx create-react-app copilot-ui`.

 ## Copilot UI
 - To access the deployed UI, go to [http://34.217.130.235](http://34.217.130.235)